Travelling with your family during COVID-19

 Additional considerations include:

-- Before travelling, make sure you and your family are up to date with your routine vaccinations, including measles-mumps-rubella (MMR) vaccine and the seasonal flu vaccine.
+- Before travelling, make sure you and your family are up to date with your routine vaccinations as recommended by your local health authorities, such as the measles-mumps-rubella (MMR) vaccine, the seasonal flu vaccine, but also any other vaccines required at your destination such as the yellow fever vaccine.

 - Make sure any family members taking medications bring enough to last for the entire trip.